borzacchiello/bhex/README.md

 ```
 $ mkdir build
 $ cd build
-$ cmake -DDISABLE_CAPSTONE=on ..
+$ cmake ..
 $ make
 ```

-To enable the disassembler command, use "-DDISABLE_CAPSTONE=off".
+To enable the disassembler command, use "-DENABLE_CAPSTONE=on".

 # Command Format